DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

 Answers to Exercise
 --------------------
 1. B. Stripe Marker.
+We can make use of the changes in polarity to detect the segment.

 2. Change Polarity to Positive, Polarity 2 to Opposite, and change Marker Orientation to Horizontal.
+The Makrer Orientation determines the detection direction of the stripes.
+Since the stripes are horizontal, the Marker Orientation should also be horizontal.
+For the first stripe, the Polarity is Positive because it changes from black to white.
+For the second stripe, the Polarity 2 is Negative because it changes from white to black.

 .. image:: images/Measurement/measurement_answer_2.png
    :scale: 60%